 I don't get excited about fishing egg patterns like some fishermen do.
 But, there's good reason for their excitement: they work.
 It's a simple fact.
 When spawning salmon are in a river dropping eggs, other fish are eating them.
-In these situations, fishing an egg imitation will almost invariably out fish any other method available to the angler.
-That angler typically has two options in the world of fly fishing: the more traditional yarn-based egg patterns such the Glo Bug or the more recently adopted plastic bead egg imitations.
+In these situations, fishing an egg imitation will almost invariably out fish any other method available.
+Anglers aiming to imitate eggs in the water generally have two options in the world of fly fishing: the more traditional yarn-based egg patterns such the Glo Bug or the more recently adopted plastic bead egg imitations.

 Beads, however, are considered a dirty word by some fly fishermen.
-Most commonly, bead detractors will claim that "beads aren't flies", typically because they're made of plastic, not hand tied and so on.
-Essentially, those who would sneer at the idea of fishing a plastic bead are making the argument that glo bugs, eggs tied with antron (plastic) and other similar yarn-based egg patterns represent a more purist, creative presentation of an egg imitation.
+Most commonly, bead detractors will claim that "beads aren't flies", typically because they're made of plastic, not hand tied, and so on.
+Essentially, those who sneer at the idea of fishing a plastic bead are making the argument that Glo Bugs, eggs tied with antron (plastic) and other similar yarn-based egg patterns represent a more purist, creative imitation of an egg.
 Anyone who has tied an egg pattern—which takes about 10 seconds even for a scandalously unskilled fly tyer like myself—should quickly dismiss this as nonsense.
-More important, however, is the reality that anyone that has fished both beads and egg patterns should quickly realize many reasons why beads are considerably superior to their yarn-based alternatives.
+More important, however, are the numerous other reasons why beads are considerably superior to their yarn-based alternatives.

 Beads are More Realistic